Members of the Rutaceae and Ericaceae families and the Hibbertia genus.

 Other heath genera

-There's a dozen or some other genera of the heath family in the Blue Mountains - most with only one or two species.
+There's ten or so other genera of the heath family in the Blue Mountains - most with only one or two species.

 Flowering in late winter, its 10mm wide flowers have a strong fragrance.